vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Tank Lane, Calcutta.
 Letter dated 27.
 4. 53.

-(i) Correct method of calculations with nirayaņa system of reckoning to be taken in making pañcāngas. (ii Starting point to be 180° apart from the star Spica. (iii) Central meridian of India to be situated at Ujjain. (iv) Dispute:of ayanāśa to be settled. (v) Tropical year to be adopted and the beginning of the year to be 22nd March.
+(i) Correct method of calculations with nirayaṇa system of reckoning to be taken in making pañcāngas. (ii Starting point to be 180° apart from the star Spica. (iii) Central meridian of India to be situated at Ujjain. (iv) Dispute:of ayanāśa to be settled. (v) Tropical year to be adopted and the beginning of the year to be 22nd March.

-10. Shri Ganga Prasad, M.A., M.R.A.S., Retired

-Judicial Minister, Tehri Garhawal State, Ex-President, International Aryan League,

-Delhi, Prithviraj Road, Jaipur.
-Letters dated 25.
-3. 53, and 21.
-10. 53.

-(i) National Solar Calendar on “sāyana” system of time reckoning to be adopted. (ii) 23 days to be omitted from the month of "Chait” in any year, the eighth day of Chait being followed by the first day of Vaisakha. (iii) Supports the adoption of Vikrama Samvat as the era of the Indian National Calendar. (iv) Favours the names of months as Caitra, Vaiśākha, etc., and not Mega, Vrṣa, etc.

 15. Shri Poluri Venkata Subbaiah Shastri, Siddha